-The Bank's capital resources and capital requirements use the CRD IV framework as implemented locally by the PRA.
+The Bank's capital resources and capital requirements use the CRD framework as implemented locally by the PRA.

-The Bank's policy is to maintain a strong capital base to provide an adequate buffer in a severe stress scenario and thereby to maintain investor, creditor and market confidence and to sustain the future development of the business.
+The Bank's policy is to maintain a strong capital base to provide an adequate buffer in a severe stress scenario and thereby maintain investor, creditor, and market confidence; and to sustain the future development of the business.
 The impact of the level of capital on the shareholder's returns is also recognised and the Bank maintains a balance between the higher returns that might be possible with greater gearing and the advantages and security afforded by a stronger capital position.

-The Bank's approach to the measurement of capital adequacy is primarily based on monitoring the relationship of the capital resources requirement determined by the regulator to available capital resources.
+The Bank's approach to the measurement of capital adequacy is primarily based on monitoring and forecasting the relationship of the capital resources requirement determined by the regulator to available capital resources.

 The bank supplements the regulators requirement by maintaining a buffer in excess of the regulatory requirement at all times.

-At the 31 December 2020 the Bank has received a Total Capital Requirement (TCR) from the regulator of 11.51%.
+As of 31 December 2021, the Bank has received a Total Capital Requirement (TCR) from the regulator of 14.62%.
 This is the aggregate of the Pillar 1 and current Pillar 2A capital requirements.
+The TCR has been improved slightly from 14.14% as a result of the PRA's CCyB offset (PS15/20).

 A key input to the TCR-setting process is the Bank's Internal Capital Adequacy Assessment Process (ICAAP).
-In line with regulatory requirements set out in Supervisory Statement 31/15 'ICAAP and SREP' the Bank conducts its ICAAP assessment on an annual basis or following a significant change in business strategy or operations.
+In line with regulatory requirements set out in Supervisory Statement 31/15 'ICAAP and SREP', the Bank conducts its ICAAP assessment on an annual basis, or more frequently if there is a significant change in business strategy or operations.

-The Board Risk Appetite Statement (RAS) is reviewed and approved annually by the Board.
+The Board Risk Appetite Statement (RAS) is reviewed and approved at least annually by the Board.
 This articulates the Board's tolerances in relation to the level of risk that will be taken in pursuit of business objectives.
-In relation to capital and per the RAS, Capital Risk appetite will be monitored through the following key metrics:
+In relation to capital and per the RAS, Capital Risk appetite is be monitored through the following key metrics:

-Overall Capital Ratio (OCR)
+- Overall Capital Ratio (OCR)

 - Common Equity Tier 1 Ratio (CET1)

 - Leverage Ratio

-- Capital Surplus above OCR, and Buffers (CRD IV and PRA buffer)

-These are aligned with the Recovery Plan (RP), with Early Warning Indicators (EWIs) and Invocation Trigger Points (ITPs) aligned with the risk appetite.
+These are aligned with the Recovery Plan (RP), with Early Warning Indicators (EWIs) and Invocation Trigger Points (ITPs).